symbiontik/k3s-gitops/README.md

 You now have a Cloudflare API key that will enable you to programatically create Cloudflare and encryption resources with ease.

-### Generate a Terraform API key
+### Generate a Terraform API token

-Terraform is used throughout this guide for several reasons:
-- content
-- content
+Terraform Cloud is an infrastructure-as-code tool that allows you to easily create external resources for Cloudflare and hundreds of other cloud services.
+Rather than manage a consistent state in each cloud service UI, Terraform allows you to define and manage these resources in your GitHub repository.
+This enables you to stay consistent with the philosophy of GitOps and streamline your CI/CD workflow.

 1. Login to your [Terraform Cloud account](https://app.terraform.io/).

-1. Create an API key by going to [this page](https://app.terraform.io/app/settings/tokens) in your Terraform Cloud profile.
+1. Create an API token by going to [this page](https://app.terraform.io/app/settings/tokens) in your Terraform Cloud profile.

-**Note:** Your API key is a sensitive credential that allows programatic access to your Terraform Cloud account - ensure you take all precautions to protect this key.
+**Note:** Your API token is a sensitive credential that allows programatic access to your Terraform Cloud account - ensure you take all precautions to protect this key.

-1. Copy the API key to your clipboard.
+1. Copy the API token to your clipboard.

-1. Paste your API key as the value for `BOOTSTRAP_TERRAFORM_CLOUD_TOKEN` in your `bootstrap.env` file, then save the file.
+1. Paste your API token as the value for `BOOTSTRAP_TERRAFORM_CLOUD_TOKEN` in your `bootstrap.env` file, then save the file.

-You now have a Terraform Cloud API key that will enable you to programatically configure your Terraform environment.
+You now have a Terraform Cloud API token that will enable you to programatically configure your Terraform environment.

 ### Configure Secrets Encryption